Cloud security vs On-premise security

 Our goal is to help your customers decide if cloud computing or on-premises technology will benefit them, and how to help them make this decision.

-Based on its popularity, it is understandable that cloud computing is growing rapidly.
+Its popularity makes it understandable that cloud computing is overgrowing.
 There is now more flexibility with cloud computing, but there are also some disadvantages compared to on-premise solutions.
 Meanwhile, on-premises security refers to the protection provided by physical measures at a business’s location.

-On-premise applications offer data security controls that cloud applications are not normally able to provide.
+On-premise applications offer data security controls that cloud applications cannot typically provide.

 By utilizing a centralized approach, this solution facilitates compliance and establishes authentication procedures to protect sensitive data.

-In cloud computing, APIs also present a risk, since traditional security tools are unable to fully understand them.
+In cloud computing, APIs also present a risk since traditional security tools cannot fully understand them.

-Public clouds are similar to your on-premise environments in many ways, but one major difference is that you have to share security responsibilities with the cloud provider.
+Public clouds are similar to your on-premise environments in many ways, but one significant difference is that you must share security responsibilities with the cloud provider.

-Remind yourself that threats to your organization can occur anywhere and at any level, depending on its structure.
-Therefore, if you use on-premise security, you must implement adequate security measures.
+Remind yourself that threats to your organization can occur anywhere and any level, depending on its structure.
+Therefore, you must implement adequate security measures if you use on-premise security.

-In most cases, on-premises security refers to the rules and tools that are used to safeguard the confidentiality, integrity, and performance of computer networks and their components, including both hardware and software.
+In most cases, on-premises security refers to the rules and tools used to safeguard the confidentiality, integrity, and performance of computer networks and their components, including hardware and software.

 By now, you probably have some idea about these two solutions.
 Here are some differences between them to help you understand better.